 It was to protect the Constitution against the central government.

 The Bill of Rights is a set of 10 amendments or additions to the Constitution designed to help ensure the rights of individuals.

 Keep that in mind as you look at a few of these amendments to see if they achieved their purpose.

-If their purpose was to limit the control of the central government, do you think these three amendments were effective?
+- If their purpose was to limit the central government's control, do you think these three amendments were effective?